Carreau/phd-dissertation/parts/part5.rst

-In this part we developed a methods that allow to determine the cytoplasmic activity.
-This method also allows to determine the variation of this cytoplasmic activity over space and time.
-This methods is the study of oocyte as it allows to probe timescale from the second to the hour which is in the order of the relevant timescale for oocyte maturation of a few hours.
-It is also complementary to techniques like micro rheology that have difficulties probing timescale beyond tens of seconds due to thermal drift and cell movements, but reach much shorter timescale.
+In this part we developed a methods that allow to determine the cytoplasmic activity in oocytes by a noninvasive image analysis.
+This method also allows to determine the spatial and temporal variation of this cytoplasmic activity.
+A further advantage of this methods is its flexibility regarding the timescales that are probed reaching from the second up to hours, noting that this is similar to the relevant timescale for oocyte maturation.
+Such long timescales are also complementary to techniques like active optical tweezer based micro-rheology that have difficulties probing timescale beyond tens of seconds due to thermal drift and cell movement, but reach on the other hand much shorter timescales below ms.

-The use of this technique is currently under investigation at Collège de France by Marie-Hélène Verhlac and Maria Almonacid.
-It is used to measure the activity of actin network in oocyte and determine their effect on the meiosis of mouse oocyte.
+The proposed techinque is currently actively applied by Marie-Hélène Verhlac and Maria Almonacid at the Collège de France.
+It is used to measure the activity of actin networks in oocyte and determine their effect on the meiosis of mouse oocyte and the organelle positioning.